 This kit is the Severn Evaluation Kit that is suitable for detecting any liquid that comes in contact with the sensor.
-Each kit comes with one Severn Evaluation Board plus a board enclosure and three Severn Sensors.
+Each kit comes with one Severn Evaluation Board and three Severn Sensors.

 After following this user guide, you will be able to scope the performance of these sensors and test their suitability for your application.